wp-plugins/editorial-calendar/readme.txt

 == Changelog ==

+= 1.3.2 =
+* We are now showing the full post content in the quick edit dialog even if there is a more tag so we don't overwrite the post without the full post content.

 = 1.3.1 =
 * Added an extra check so we aren't calling functions for supporting custom post types when they aren't available.
 This problem only happens on WordPress 2.9.X.